 He also brought a similar passion for personal attention to each client’s session.
 As did Monte and Frank before him, Keith treats each assignment as a totally unique experience – from the point of view of both subject and photographer.

 As technology evolved, Keith started using a combination of film and digital photography and ever more sophisticated cameras and printing techniques.
 Since 2003, digital has been his preferred photographic medium because of its enhanced immediacy and convenience, while still delivering the same quality image as film photography.

-Today Monte Luke Photography Studio specialises in corporate and portrait photography, cutting edge printing, photo restoration, archiving and medico-legal photography.
+Today Monte Luke Photography Studio specialises in corporate portrait photography and photo restoration.